 Programme Information

 Programme Title Programme Code HECoS Code

-Physics F303 For Registry Use Only
+Physics with a Year Abroad F309 For Registry Use Only

-Award Longeth of Church Mada of Chudu Entry Deint(e) Total Credits Award Length of Study Mode of Study Entry Point(s) ECTS CATS MSci 4 academic years Full-time Annually in October 240 480 BSc() - F300 N/A N/A N/A 180 360 DipHE() - F303D N/A N/A N/A 120 240 CertHE() - F303C N/A N/A N/A 60 120
+Award Length of Study Mode of Study Entry Point(s) Total Credits Awaru Length of Study Mode of Study Entry Point(s) Entry Politi(s) ECTS CATS MSci 4 academic years Full-time Annually in October 240 480 BSc() - F300 N/A N/A N/A 180 360 DipHE() - F303D N/A N/A N/A 120 240 CertHE() - F303C N/A N/A N/A 60 120

-^()The BSc exit degree may be awarded to students who wish to conclude their studies at the end of Year 3, subject to meeting all the requirements for the BSc.
+(\)The BSc exit degree may be awarded to students who wish to conclude their studies at the end of Year 3, subject to meeting all the requirements for the BSc.

-()The DipHE and CertHE exit awards are not accredited by any professional body.
+(\\)The DipHE and CertHE exit awards are not accredited by any professional body.
 They may be offered to a student as an exit award at the discretion of the Board of Examiners.
 You must apply to and join the MSci.

-Ownership Awarding Institution Imperial College London Faculty Natural Sciences Teaching Institution Imperial College London Department Physics Associateship Royal College of Science Main Location(s) of Study South Kensington Campus External Reference Relevant QAA Benchmark Statement(s) and/or other external reference points Physics, Astronomy and Astrophysics The Physics Degree (Institute of Physics) FHEQ Level Level 7 EHEA Level 2 nd cycle External Accreditor(s) (if ap plicable) External Accreditor 1: Institute of Physics (IoP) Accreditation received: 2022 Accreditation renewal: 2027 Collaborative Provision
+Ownership Awarding Institution Imperial College London Faculty Natural Sciences Teaching Institution Imperial College London Department Physics Associateship Royal College of Science Main Location(s) of Study South Kensington Campus External Reference Relevant OAA Benchmark State external reference points tement(s) and/or other Physics, Astronomy and Astrophysics The Physics Degree (Institute of Physics) FHEQ Level Level 7 EHEA Level 2 nd cycle External Accreditor(s) (if ap plicable) External Accreditor 1: Institute of Physics (IoP) Accreditation received: 2022 Accreditation renewal: 2027

-Collaborative partner Collaboration type Agreement effective date Agreement expiry date N/A N/A N/A N/A Specification Details Programme Lead Dr Derek Lee (DUGS) Student cohorts covered by specification 2024-2025 entry Date of introduction of programme October 2019 Date of programme specification/revision October 2023
+Collaborative Provision Collaborative partner Collaboration type Agreement effective date Agreement expiry date N/A N/A N/A N/A Specification Details Programme Lead Dr Derek Lee (DUGS) Student cohorts covered by s pecification 2024-2025 entry Date of introduction of programme October 2019 Date of programme specification/revision October 2023